BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:” - 1.
 Peter 5:8 (KJV) ; Currently being forced drugged.
 Haven't willfully ingested any Cannabis since 2020 and Alcohol since 2019 & 4-5 Fifths of Bottom Shelf Whiskey when I was deprived of Medical Unconstitutionally, Criminally.

 "Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.” - Proverbs 18:21 (KJV)

+"And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: " - Acts 2:17 (KJV)

+I have yet been redeemed!
+Ensnared at Age 15!
+Not Intentionally Sinning, Don't Want to and Oppressed!